-- 20. The PRA is required to pursue its general objective primarily by seeking to avoid adverse effects on financial stability resulting from the way firms run their business, and by preventing disorderly failure.
-When discharging its general functions in a way that advances its objectives, the PRA must so far as is "reasonably possible" act in a way which, as a secondary objective, facilitates effective competition in the markets for services provided by PRA-authorised persons in carrying on regulated activities. - 21.
-Part 9B of FSMA 2000 establishes legal provisions in relation to ring fencing of bank activities.
+- The PRA is required to pursue its general objective primarily by seeking to avoid 20. adverse effects on financial stability resulting from the way firms run their business, and by preventing disorderly failure.
+When discharging its general functions in a way that advances its objectives, the PRA must so far as is "reasonably possible" act in a way which, as a secondary objective, facilitates effective competition in the markets for services provided by PRA-authorised persons in carrying on regulated activities. - Part 9B of FSMA 2000 establishes legal provisions in relation to ring fencing of bank activities.
 With effect from 1 January 2019 the largest UK banks must have separated core retail banking from investment Banking.
 In this context, the FCA and PRA in pursuing their objectives seek to avoid adverse effects on the continuity of the provision in the UK of core banking services. - 22.
 FSMA 2000 covers not only the regulation and supervision of financial sector entities but also other issues such as official listing rules, business transfers, market abuse, compensation and ombudsman schemes, investment exchanges and clearing houses. - 23.
 FSMA 2000 is also supported by a large number of statutory instruments.
 Significant components of the definition and scope of the regulatory framework are contained in the main statutory instruments.
-A list of important provisions of FSMA 2000 and a list of statutory instruments relevant to the auditor is included in Appendix 3. - 24.
-Under Part 9A FSMA 2000 the FCA and PRA have the power to make 'rules' for firms and auditors.
+A list of important provisions of FSMA 2000 and a list of statutory instruments relevant to the auditor is included in Appendix 3. - Under Part 9A FSMA 2000 the FCA and PRA have the power to make 'rules' for firms 24. and auditors.
 The FCA also has specific power to give guidance, including with respect to its rules, functions and other matters.
 Rules made by the regulators are set out in the FCA Handbook and the PRA Rulebook.
 The legal effect of a rule varies depending on the power under which it is made and on the language used in the rule.
+Rules are mandatory unless a waiver has been agreed with the FCA or PRA as applicable.
+If an authorised firm contravenes a rule it may be subject to enforcement action and consequent disciplinary measures under Part XIV FSMA 2000.
+Furthermore, in certain circumstances an authorised firm may be subject to an action for damages under s138D FSMA 2000.
+In contrast, FCA guidance is generally issued to throw light on a particular aspect of regulatory requirements, and is not binding.
+However, if an authorised firm acts in accordance with it in the circumstances contemplated by that guidance, the FCA will proceed on the basis that the authorised firm has complied with the rule to which the guidance relates.

-12 Under FSMA 2000, the PRA also has a specific regulatory objective in relation to insurance which is outside the scope of this PN.
+Under FSMA 2000, the PRA also has a specific regulatory objective in relation to insurance which is outside the scope of this PN.